 Look, it’s not just nobodies like me who say this.
 Nathan Myrvold is XXX and a pretty smart (and pretty rich) guy.
-Here’s what he said about this a couple of decades ago when the first attempts at electronic cash were [Levy, S. E-money (That’s What I want) in Wired (December 1994)].
+Here’s what he said about this a couple of decades ago when the first attempts at electronic cash were beginning [Levy, S. E-money in "Wired", December 1994)].

 "There's a role for untraceable transactions.
 But it's not a panacea.
 Some people get very worked up about it.
 But there's been a very steady trend away from untraceable cash.
 There are cases where explicit traceability is a good thing.
 Like in my business expenses.
 I want them to trace it!
 All these things are there for a reason.
 They're not there as part of a plan by nefarious Big Brother.
 Look, I understand Chaum's concern to a certain degree.
 There's a lot of concern for privacy today.
 But I do worry about the idea of saving people from themselves.
 Just because I sign up for a traceable form of money doesn't mean I want my next-door neighbor to see my transactions."

 Right.
 This is all about privacy.